 Notable veterans groups include:

-Never Forget Pearl Harbor & Those Who Served
+Never Forget Pearl Harbor and Those Who Served

-80 years on, Pearl Harbor remains burned into the consciousness of a generation and the fabric of our history.
+For over 80 years, Pearl Harbor has remained a pivotal point of a generation and the fabric of our history.
 The heroism shown that day by so many will never be forgotten.

 National Pearl Harbor Remembrance Day reminds us to honor those who lost their lives in the attacks, veterans who passed from mesothelioma or other service-related illnesses, and those who are still with us.